 However, full recovery after either type of ulcerative colitis surgery often takes several weeks.

-Immediately after surgery, the person will go to a recovery area and may have drainage tubes connected to their abdomen, as well as a catheter for the release of urine.
+Immediately after surgery, the person will go to a recovery area and may have drainage tubes connected to their abdomen, as well as a catheter to release urine.

-After the person wakes up, the surgeon will discuss when the tubes will be removed and may advise a person to get up and start walking, as soon as it is safe to do, to help prevent blood clots.
+After the person wakes up, the surgeon will discuss when the medical team will remove the tubes.
+To help prevent blood clots, they may advise the person to get up and start walking as soon as it is safe to do so.

-The most common issue for people who have an ileostomy is a blockage in the small intestine.
+The most common issue for people with an ileostomy is a blockage in the small intestine.
 Symptoms of a blockage include:

 - severe abdominal pain